zyzek/LEAPs/content/leaps/leap-7.md

 ### 1. DAO (20%)

 200,000,000 LYRA are allocated to the LyraDAO.
 This DAO aims to ensure the ongoing development of the Lyra Protocol and the general growth of the Lyra ecosystem.
-In early September, the LyraDAO sold 0.5% of the supply at a $100M FDV.
+In early September, the LyraDAO sold 0.5% of the supply at a $100M FDV to a private investor.
+These tokens are subject to the same vesting conditions as outlined in the investor section below.

 ### 2. Core Team (20%)

 200,000,000 LYRA were allocated to the core team.
 This is enough to ensure long-term incentive alignment whilst still allowing the community to own the majority of the project.
+In almost all cases, tokens are locked for six months from the contributors start date and then vest linearly over two years.
+The vast majority of team tokens (>19%) unlock between January 1 2022 and January 1 2024.

 ### 3. Investors (10%)

 100,000,000 LYRA were sold to private investors.
 In early February 2021 when the project was in pre-seed phase, 3.4% of the supply was sold at a $15M FDV.
 The remaining 6.6% was sold during the seed round in May at a $50M FDV.
+All investor tokens are locked until January 1 2022 and then vest linearly over two years, with the final tokens unlocking on January 1 2024.

 ### 4. Liquidity Rewards (15%)